ModUDuke/experiments/chapter1.md

 To determine what price to set at the beginning of her WePhone auctions, Laurel conducts a new experiment: Laurel grabs a random sample of broken WePhones from her closet, and randomly assigns them to a treatment group (WePhones to be base priced at $10), and a control group (WePhones to be base priced at $5).
 However, before auctioning the WePhones, Laurel discovers that her sample is unbalanced.
 Using the data frame `WePhones`:

 *** =instructions
-- Look through each column in the dataframe, and determine which factor level (WePhone trait) is unbalanced between the treatment and control groups.
+- Look through each column in the dataframe, and determine which WePhone trait is unbalanced between the treatment and control groups.

 *** =hint
+- Use the `t.test` function on each trait of the treatment and control groups to determine which traits are unbalanced
 - You will need to `subset` the `WePhones` dataframe by treatment group.
 - It may help to create a new dataframe called `TreatmentGroup` that contains only WePhones in the treatment group, and a new data frame called `ControlGroup` that contains only WePhones in the control group.
-- Keep in mind that all vectors in dataframe `WePhones` are of class "factor"
-- Use the `t.test` function where on each trait of the treatment and control groups to determine which traits are unbalanced

 *** =pre_exercise_code
 ```{r}